Key Takeaways:

 Nicotine is a chemical alkaloid derived from the nightshade plant family, a.k.a. tobacco plants.
 Markedly, nicotine has addictive properties because it works on the brain to trigger dopamine, a positive chemical messenger that’s felt throughout the body.
 Because nicotine is habit-forming, it’s not easy to quit using it and requires a detox process.
-As with any addictive substance, trying to wean off leads to withdrawal symptoms.
+As with any addictive substance, trying to wean off leads to nicotine withdrawal symptoms that can be unpleasant.
+So, what’s the quitting nicotine timeline?
+Unfortunately, the answer is different for everyone.

 When Does Nicotine Withdrawal Peak?